 CMU Environmental Health and Safety maintains an online SDS database for all of CMU.
-The database can be accessed here: https://www.cmich.edu/fas/fsr/rm/EHS/SDS/Pages/default.aspx.
-If the chemical SDS is found in the database, you can designate this as the SDS location.
-If your chemical cannot be found in the database, send a copy of the SDS to environmental@cmich.edu
+The database can be accessed HERE.
+Confirm the SDS for this chemical(s) is found in the database, and then designate the SDS location as Environmental Health & Safety - MSDSonline..
+If your chemical cannot be found in the database, send a copy of the SDS to environmental@cmich.edu.

-If paper copies or local electronic storage is preferred, state the physical or electronic location.
+Paper copies or local electronic storage are also permitted, but that is in addition to MSDSonline.

 Recommended Reference Materials and Useful Links